rostag/bigpolicy_eu/README.md

 # BigPolicy

-Here is a [draft](qa-europe.rhcloud.com) of open-source crowdfunding platform for social activists, who don't want to involve into obsolete corrupted parties, but are bright and willing for change.
+Welcome to (qa-europe.rhcloud.com) open-source crowdfunding platform for social activists, who don't want to involve into obsolete corrupted parties, but are bright and willing for change.

+Project appeared in Ukraine, when group of activists decides that Direct Democracy is the instrument of truly agile governments, ready to be open for challenges and react them.

+Our goals for this tool are
+implement new culture in political landscape implement it on local and government level

+Idea was validated on EGAP Hackaton Challenge with support of bright experts and moving forward

 ![image](https://github.com/rostag/bigpolicy_eu/blob/develop/src/assets/img/logo.png?raw=true)